 Our capital allocation priorities remain unchanged.
-We are investing in capital expenditures and working capital that allow us to generate continued growth and profitability within our core drilling-related business.
+We are investing in capital expenditures and working capital that allow us to generate continued growth and profitability within our core drilling-related business while navigating the ongoing challenges of supply chain uncertainties.
 We are pursuing additional revenue growth not directly tied to North American land drilling through Energy Toolbase (ETB), which focuses on the solar and energy storage market, and our minority investment in Intelligent Wellhead Systems (IWS), which participates in the oil and gas completions market.
-We are committed to returning capital to our shareholders through our regular quarterly dividend, which we are maintaining at \$0.08 per share, and share repurchases.
+We are committed to returning capital to our shareholders through our regular quarterly dividend and share repurchases.